 THE STAMFORD ARMS

-This project will see the restoration and conversion of the derelict existing pub buildings into contemprary dwellings, and the construction of four new homes on the former car park area.
+Work will soon start on Novo's latest exciting development which involves restoring and converting the derelict existing pub buildings into contemporary dwellings, and the construction of four new homes on the former car park area.

 THE STAMFORD ARMS LITTLE BOLLINGTON

-Since purchasing the site in Autumn 2019, Novo and their design team, led by Project 3 Architects have worked hard to integrate themselves into the local community in order to deliver proposals that have become widely supported amongst residents.
-The scheme proposes 18 dwellings across the site, achieved through the restoration and conversion of the existing pub buildings into 9 apartments and 5 mews-style houses, and the construction of 4 new homes on the former car park area.
+Having been granted planning permission, work will start in late Spring 2021 on the eighteen dwellings across the site, achieved through the restoration and conversion of the existing pub buildings into nine apartments and five mews-style houses, and the construction of four new homes on the former car park area.

-Affordability is at the heart of this redevelopment, with the 9 apartments in the restored main pub building being offered for shared ownership, making them the centrepiece of this exciting site.
+Affordability is at the heart of this redevelopment.
+The nine apartments in the restored main pub building will being offered for shared ownership, making them the centrepiece of this exciting site.

 THE MAIN BUILDING

-The proposals aim is to strip the redundant public house of all the ill-conceived, poorly designed extensions, that have been added over several years, completely refurbishing the original building and restoring it back to its original condition.
-The internal conversion works will respond and respect the existing fabric, working with the building rather than against it.
+Work on the main building will involve stripping out all the ill-conceived, poorly designed extensions that have been added over the years, completely refurbishing the original building and restoring it back to its original condition.

 NEW-BUILD FAMILY HOUSES